unswexplains/unswexplains.github.io/f27f46d17ac6/content.md

 First, you need a customer's permission to measure these things - you can't just measure their girth and height without asking.

-Second, who owns the data in this case - you, or the customers?
+Second, who owns the data in this case - you, or the customer?
 It's still you, because you're the one making and collecting the measurements.
-So it's your data.
-It's not the customers' data, even though it's about them.
+So, it's your data.
+It's not the customer's data, even though it's about them.

 That said, owning the data doesn't give you the right to do whatever you want with it - you have an obligation to the customers to use it responsibly.
 So, you can't just publish the data wherever you want, or show it to whomever you want.
 Because of this, customers might be reluctant to let you collect the data - they'd be trusting you to use it responsibly.
 But if they do give permission, then the data is yours.